On the Informativeness of Specification Tests for Estimator Validity: Setup

+Thus, $P_{t,g}$ is a path whose score function is $g$.
+In what follows, the specific choice of the path is irrelevant; what matters is solely the set of score functions it generates.
+In Section~\ref{sec:jtest}, we present an alternative formulation of \eqref{Pset} and introduce the tangent set of $\mathbf{P}$ at $P$.

-\begin{Remark} Overidentifying restrictions tests are often used to test the following null hypothesis:
+\begin{Remark} The $J$-test is often used to test the following null hypothesis:

-when $X \sim P$ is known.
-A problem of testing \eqref{jnull} has been pointed out by some studies (see \citealt{dea2010} and \citealt{par_sil2012} among others).
-The point is that \eqref{iden_asm} is the identifying assumption for $\theta_0$ that must be made before the analysis.
-Overidentifying restrictions tests do not check whether \eqref{jnull} holds because they do not have power when $\mathbb{E}[m_\theta(X)] =0$ for some $\theta \neq \theta_0$.
+A problem of testing \eqref{jnull} has been pointed out by some studies (see \citealt{deaton2010instruments} and \citealt{parente2012cautionary} among others).
+The point is that \eqref{iden_asm} is the identifying assumption for $\theta_0$ that must be imposed before the analysis.
+The $J$-test does not verify whether \eqref{jnull} holds because it has no power when $\int m_\theta d\mu =0$ holds for some $\theta \in \Theta$.

 \end{Remark}